Our Lovable app leaked every user's data on day one

 }

 The searchParams.get('user_id') ?? user.id line lets the client override which user_id the query filters on.
-Sloppy code, and unfortunately the kind of thing Lovable produces when you prompt it to “let admins view other users’ invoices” without specifying authorization rules.
+Sloppy, and exactly what Lovable produces when you prompt it to “let admins view other users’ invoices” without spelling out the authorization rules.

 So we tried it: